programs

 Seasonal Programs

-We partner with Camp Street Community Gardens and Community Harvest Project, a non-profit farm in Grafton that engages volunteers to grow fresh fruits and vegetables to provide to those experiencing hunger.
+We partner with Regional Environmental Counsel (REC) at Camp Street Community Gardens and Community Harvest Project, a non-profit farm in Grafton that engages volunteers to grow fresh fruits and vegetables to provide for those experiencing hunger.
 We receive thousands of pounds of fresh vegetables from them each season.
-Staff and patients also volunteer on the farm!
+Staff and patients also volunteer at the garden and on the farm!
 Great exercise and a great way to give back to the community.

 Nutrition Center Hours